muna-ai/DeployWhisperAnywhere/Part_3/README.md

 └── .env.local                          # Environment variables (not committed)
 ```

-## Expected Whisper Predictor Interface
+## The Muna Whisper Predictor Interface

-The app expects a Muna predictor at `@my-muna-id/whisper` with:
+The app uses a Muna Whsiper predictor with:

 **Input:**
 - `audio`: 2D array (shape: `(1, N)`) of audio samples at 16kHz sample rate